 Use a ladder

 Don’t dream of cleaning your gutters out if you do not have a good, sturdy ladder.
-Cleaning gutters is considered working at height and has all the dangers that this entails.
+Cleaning gutters is considered work at height, with all of the risks that entails.
 It is always best to have someone at the base of the ladder, holding it at the bottom, to ensure that it does not shift and you do not fall.

 Put on a pair of plastic gloves and take up a carrier bag